Darksleep/ServerTweet/README.md

+Do not use master or test use Main as most working updated files

 # ServerTweet
 Are you needing / wanting your server to send out a tweet if service went down?
 Then use ServerTweet!
 Wanting to now how to make the best cup of coffee?
 Then this readme is not the one you were looking for.